 ICD-10 code and ICD 10 Name: These two fields are filled by accessing the WHO ICD-10 website.
 One can include a disease or condition or group of diseases or conditions even for project classifications as training or other.
 When a project involves multiple diseases or conditions (e.g. general health protection at a mass gathering) use the term Various in both the ICD-10 code and ICD-10 Name.
 Use Not Applicable for both if the project does not involve diseases or unhealthy conditions.

 Clicking the Find ICD-10 code and names (Button) will take you to the WHO ICD-10 website.
 Type the disease name into search box to see the possible ICD-10 codes and ICD-10 names.
 Select the best fit to the situation.
-Copy your selection for the ICD-10 code and the ICD-10 Name and paste them into the blanks for the ICD-10 code and the ICD-10 name.
+Copy your selection for the ICD-10 code and the ICD-10 Name and paste them into the fields for the ICD-10 code and the ICD-10 name.
 For some common syndromes for example severe acute respiratory infection (SARI) we have provided a For Common Syndromic Codes (Button) with a listing some common broad syndromes and the ICD 10 codes to use for them.
-Use copy and paste to enter ICD-10 data to avoid typographical errors which will complicate data management and analysis.
+Use copy and paste to enter ICD-10 data to avoid typographical errors, which will complicate data management and analysis.

 Use the broadest ICD-10 code available that includes all of the possible cases of the disease that you are dealing with.
 For example, pneumonia will bring up many codes by organism, organism groups, secondary pneumonias, etc. Often we deal with pneumonia but do not know the causative organism.
 For this will find the ICD-10 code J18 and ICD-10 name Pneumonia, organism unspecified.
 You will have another chance to enter more specific names revealed by your investigation on the second page “Project Activities”